 Riitta Katila is Professor of Management Science & Engineering and W.M.
 Keck Foundation Faculty Scholar at Stanford University, and a faculty member of the Stanford Technology Ventures Program.
 Her research is in the intersection of technology strategy and organizational learning.
 She is an expert on innovation, competition, and entrepreneurship in large firms.

 Prof. Katila's research has received several international awards.
-She is Alfred P. Sloan Industry Studies Fellow and winner of the Schendel Prize by the Strategic Management Society in 2016.
+She is Alfred P. Sloan Industry Studies Fellow and winner of the Schendel Prize by the Strategic Management Society.
 She was also recognized as the Top Young Strategy Scholar by the Strategic Management Society, an award that recognizes "exemplary scholarship that promises to have an impact on future strategic management practice...and will make fundamental contributions to the way we think about knowledge essential to achieving durable organizational success."

 Katila studied engineering economics and information systems as an undergraduate, earned a Ph.D. in technology strategy at UT Austin on a Fulbright Scholarship, and received a Doctorate in Engineering from Helsinki University of Technology in Finland.
 In between, she worked at a management consultancy and in telecommunications.
 She is the recipient of the Eugene L. Grant Faculty Teaching Award at Stanford, and was honored by Aalto University's School of Science (former Helsinki University of Technology) as the Alumnus of the Year.

 Please see http://web.stanford.edu/~rkatila/lagunita/publications.html for access to publications and https://hbr.org/2017/12/too-many-experts-can-hurt-your-innovation-projects for a recent HBR article on experts and firm innovation.